Ágnes Konkoly

 Ágnes Konkoly (born 23 July 1987) is a Hungarian model, wedding planner and beauty pageant titleholder who was crowned Miss Universe Hungary 2012 and represented her country in the Miss Universe 2012 pageants.

 Early life

 Ágnes is a Wedding Planner in Hungary.

 Miss Supranational Hungary 2011

 Ágnes competed at Miss Supranational 2011 and she placed on top 20 semi-finalists.

 Miss Universe Hungary 2012 & Miss Universe 2012

-Ágnes Konkoly has been crowned "Miss Universe Hungary 2012" at the grand coronation night of Beauty Queen 2012 at the TV2 studios in Budapest on Saturday night of 9 June 2012.
+Ágnes Konkoly was crowned "Miss Universe Hungary 2012" at the grand coronation night of Beauty Queen 2012 at the TV2 studios in Budapest on Saturday night of 9 June 2012.
 In the Miss Universe 2012, Konkoly had reached the top 10, which is the highest placement, to date, for Hungary at the pageant.